migtarx/minecraft-auto-overviewer/README.md

 # Minecraft Auto Overviewer

-Minecraft Auto Overviewer automates https://overviewer.org renders with a simple nodeJS app using cron schedules and shelljs.
+Minecraft Auto Overviewer is a server side appautomates https://overviewer.org renders with a simple nodeJS app using cron schedules and shelljs.
 Minecraft Auto Overviewer will allow you to execute a Overviewer render when ever you want.
 Can be multiple times in a day, onces everyday, onces a week, onces a month...

 ## Installation
 1. Clone the repo